 One of the most controversial topics from the event was the introduction to the Apple Card.
 Not to be confused with Apple Pay, the Apple Credit Card is a separate entity that will be featured in the Wallet App.
-Like most credit cards, the Apple Card will offer reward benefits on purchases and innate insight to the users personal consumer behavior.
-The “cardless” payment option is considered a game changer, according to executive office Tim Cook.
+Like most credit cards, the Apple Card will offer reward benefits on purchases and innate insight into the users personal consumer behavior.
+The “cardless” payment option is considered a game-changer, according to executive office Tim Cook.

 “It represents all the things Apple stands for.
 Like simplicity, transparency, and privacy.”